HackYourFuture/databases/Week4/MAKEME.md

 ## 3. MongoDB exercises

-Let's create a fresh database for this week's homework.
+Let's create a fresh database for this week's assignment.
 You can create a database called `databaseWeek4` that you can use for the following exercises.

 ### 3.1 Exercise 1 : Aggregation